d3cod3/Mosaic/README.md

 It aims to empower artists, creative coders, scenographers and other creative technologists in their creative workflow.
 It's a FLOSS, Free/Libre and Open Source Software with multi-platform support, and it's written in C++, offering high performance.

-Mosaic is shipped with an internal code editor, non-blocking system dialogs, a programmable non-linear interactive timeline, an included patch video exporter with subtitler for easy tutorial creation, lua/glsl/bash live-coding and pure data live-patching capability, a good selection of audio synthesis modules, multiple fullscreen output windows capabilities ( as many as your system can have ) with an independent warping for each window, a map-map style integrated mapping module, and an easy to use osc sending/receiving objects/nodes for network communication.
+Mosaic is shipped with an internal code editor, non-blocking system dialogs, a programmable non-linear interactive timeline, lua/glsl/bash live-coding and pure data live-patching capability, a good selection of audio synthesis modules, multiple fullscreen output windows capabilities ( as many as your system can have ) with an independent warping for each window, a map-map style integrated mapping module, arduino communication made easy, midi capabilities and an easy to use osc sending/receiving objects/nodes for network communication.

 The idea behind Mosaic is to facilitate human-machine communication, to amplify imagination and to speed up the creative workflow, without sacrificing the spectrum of possibilities.
 To achieve this, it bundles together various creative-coding tools, acting as an interactive bridge between them.
 It includes a collection of audio-visual objects that can be easily connected together using a nodal-based graphical interface, defining a custom dataflow.